 Life Care Center of Lawrenceville, Georgia, recently achieved a deficiency-free state survey.

 To pass the state survey each year, nursing facilities must meet hundreds of criteria.
-These address not only nursing care and resident safety, but also patients’ rights, food services, administration and the facility’s environment.
+These address not only nursing care and resident safety, but also patients’ rights, food services and administration.
 Surveyors spend several days in the building reviewing paperwork, observing resident care and interviewing residents and associates.

 “We were ecstatic!” said Marie Okubo, director of nursing at Life Care Center of Lawrenceville.
 “The staff was very happy.
 It goes to show all of the hard work we do throughout the year.
 Even the residents were out in the hallway waiting to hear the results of the survey.
 They were so excited!”